scalatra/scalatra-book/src/_15_routes.md

 {pygmentize}

 The route block is immediately exited and control continues with the next matching route.
-If no matching route is found, a 404 is returned.
+If no matching route is found, the `notFound` handler is invoked.

+#### `notFound`

+The `notFound` handler allows you to execute code when there is no matching route for the current request's URL.

+The default behavior is:

+{pygmentize:: scala}
+notFound {
+  <h1>Not found.
+Bummer.</h1>
+}
+{pygmentize}

+What happens next differs slightly based on whether you've set your application up using ScalatraServlet or ScalatraFilter.

+* _ScalatraServlet_: sends a 404 response
+* _ScalatraFilter_: passes the request to the servlet filter chain, which may then throw a 404 or decide to do something different with it.